 This is a FREE procedure that can only be done immediately at the time of desexing.
-This a nationally recognised symbol & essentially a 'portable desexing certicate'.
+This a nationally recognised symbol & essentially a & portable desexing certificate.
 It is to go on the inside of the left ear & is approximately the size of a 5c piece.
 It looks like a dotted circle, with a dotted line diagonally through the centre.
 As it is a punch tattoo, it is unlikely to stay perfect with some dots fading out.
-We recommend that all animals get this tattoo to save future unnecessary confusion & for all animals through a rescue/desexing program it is compulsory.
+We recommend that all animals get this tattoo to save future unnecessary confusion.
+For all animals through a rescue/desexing program, it is compulsory.

 Does your pet require a Hernia Repair, Temporary Teeth or Rear Dew Claw Removal?

 These are additional procedures to standard surgery.
 ALL of these procedures can only be done under general anaesthetic & therefore it is far cheaper to do while already having another procedure.

 Are lumps that commonly present in their belly area.
 They often require a second surgical incision & cost will depend on size & location of the hernia.

 Also known as baby teeth, that are still present after 6mths of age should be removed to allow the adult teeth to grow correctly.
 The cost for this is minimal & is based on how firmly attached they still are.